GuitarParrot creates a random melody from the Level, Scale and Key that you select, and listens for you to imitate what it plays.

 "I played the right note, but GuitarParrot fails me!"

-Tempo - GuitarParrot is listening at the set tempo.
+GuitarParrot listens at or below the set tempo.
 Playing too fast will cause a failure.
 Raise the tempo if you want to play faster.

 Note Placement: